-I'm a highly motivated global change ecologist, conservation scientist, sustainability strategist, collaborative leader, science professor and environmental futurist.
-I'm chief executive officer of the new Stable Planet Alliance, and Affiliate Full Professor at University of Washington's Center for Environmental Politics and Inter-disciplinary Arts and Sciences.
-I'm also Research Associate of two institutes at the University of Cape Town: the African Climate and Development Initiative (ACDI) and Centre of Excellence at the FitzPatrick Institute of African Ornithology.
+I'm a highly motivated global change ecologist, ecosystems and biodiversity scientist, sustainability strategist, collaborative leader, science professor and environmental futurist.
+I'm chief executive officer of the new Stable Planet Alliance, and Affiliate Full Professor at University of Washington's Center for Environmental Politics and Interdisciplinary Arts and Sciences.
+I'm also Research Associate of two institutes at the University of Cape Town: the African Climate and Development Initiative and Centre of Excellence at the FitzPatrick Institute (African Ornithology).

-I have had a wonderful career so far, including 34 years working mostly in southern Africa, spanning academia, government, international organizations and initiatives, and national research institutes.
-Passionate about biodiversity and climate change globally, especially in Africa and the Americas, I operate almost equally comfortably at two levels, planetary and local - with science and society, justice and leadership, courage and choice as lenses.
+I've had a lively and impactful 34 years working globally and in southern Africa, in academia, government, nonprofits, international organizations and initiatives, and national research institutes, most often in leadership roles.
+Passionate about biodiversity and climate change, I operate almost equally comfortably at two levels, planetary and local - with science and society, justice and leadership, courage and choice as lenses.